-The Institute for e-Health Policy internship program provides leadership and professional development experiences for college students and post baccalaureate students interested in healthcare and public policy.
-Working on a flexible basis, the Washington internship offers unique opportunities to gain valuable work experience and knowledge of Congress and federal and state governments.
-This internship program is ideal for persons interested in a career in healthcare or healthcare policy or other related fields.
+The Institute for e-Health Policy internship program provides leadership and professional development experiences for undergraduate and graduate students interested in healthcare and public policy.
+Working on a flexible basis, the Washington internship offers a unique opportunities to gain valuable work experience and knowledge of Congress and federal and state governments.
+This internship program is ideal for students interested in a career in healthcare or healthcare policy or other related fields.
 It provides a fast-paced, real life, highly valued program that not only provides immediate value to the individual, but has the goal of fostering America’s future healthcare leaders, who will go on to work in healthcare positions throughout the nation.
 The Institute is part of the HIMSS Foundation, a 501(c)(3) organization with charitable, scientific and educational goals.

 The internship program requires students to work flexible work hours during the school year (at least 12-16 hours per week) for 12-14 weeks on projects for the Institute.
 Summer internships are usually 35 hours per week and involve more extensive projects.
 Outstanding interns may be invited to serve for two semesters.

 A limited number of stipends are available to students selected for the Institute’s student program.
 In addition, transportation to assignments may be reimbursable.
 Unpaid student placements for credit may be negotiated as student and staff interests indicate.